adrianbrad/queue/README.md

 ---

-Queue is a Go package providing different thread-safe generic queue implementations.
+Queue is a Go package that provides multiple thread-safe generic queue implementations.

-Available queues:
+A queue is a sequence of entities that is open at both ends where he elements are added(enqueued) to the tail(back) of the queue and removed(dequeued) from the head(front) of the queue.

+### Notable characteristics
+- Usable zero values.
+- The queues can be reset to their initial state.
+- Implementations satisfy the `Queue` interface.
+- Example tests are provided.

-#### Blocking Queue
+## Blocking Queue
+- FIFO Ordering
 - Waits for the queue have elements available before retrieving from it.
+- Implemented using `sync.Cond` from standard library.

+## Priority Queue
+- Order based on the `Less` method implemented by elements.
+- Waits for the queue have elements available before retrieving from it.
+- Implemented using `container/heap` standard library package.